DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 sorting | Array&lt;[Sorting](sorting-state.md#sorting)&gt; | The current sorting state
 changeSortingDirection | ({ keepOther: boolean, cancel: boolean, columnName: string }) => void | Changes the direction of sorting by the column specified using the `columnName` argument.
 Keeps the current sorting state if `keepOther` is set to true.
-Cancels sorting by the current column if `cancel` is set to true. groupingPanelItems | Array&lt;[GroupingPanelItem](#grouping-panel-item)&gt; | GroupingPanel items representing the columns by which the grid data is currently grouped groupByColumnText | string | The text displayed in the group panel if the grid is not grouped groupByColumn | ({ columnName: string }) => void | Toggles a column's grouping state draftGroupingChange | ({ columnName: string, groupIndex?: number }) => void | Sets the groupingChange state to the specified value cancelGroupingChange | () => void | Resets the groupingChange state
+Cancels sorting by the current column if `cancel` is set to true. groupingPanelItems | Array&lt;[GroupingPanelItem](#grouping-panel-item)&gt; | GroupingPanel items representing the columns by which the grid data is currently grouped groupByColumn | ({ columnName: string }) => void | Toggles a column's grouping state draftGroupingChange | ({ columnName: string, groupIndex?: number }) => void | Sets the groupingChange state to the specified value cancelGroupingChange | () => void | Resets the groupingChange state